Near Melba in Canyon County, Idaho — The American West (Mountains)

 2. Snake River Birds of Prey National Conservation Area/Celebration Park.

 This historic bridge is within the Snake River Birds of Prey National Conservation Area (NCA).
-This park was established (Submitted on May 2, 2018, by Cosmos Mariner of Cape Canaveral, Florida.)
+This park was established by Congress in 1993 to protect a unique desert environment that supports North America’s highest density of nesting raptors.
+More than 700 pairs of raptors nest each spring along 81 miles of the Snake River Canyon.
+(Submitted on May 2, 2018, by Cosmos Mariner of Cape Canaveral, Florida.)

 Credits.
-This page was last revised on May 3, 2018.
-This page originally submitted on April 30, 2014, by Cosmos Mariner of Cape Canaveral, Florida.
-This page has been viewed 892 times since then and 7 times this year.
+This page was last revised on August 25, 2020.
+It was originally submitted on April 30, 2014, by Cosmos Mariner of Cape Canaveral, Florida.
+This page has been viewed 1,578 times since then and 311 times this year.
 Photos: 1, 2. submitted on April 30, 2014, by Cosmos Mariner of Cape Canaveral, Florida.
 3, 4, 5, 6, 7. submitted on May 1, 2014, by Cosmos Mariner of Cape Canaveral, Florida. • Bill Pfingsten was the editor who published this page.